Always From Scratch

 Yes, ground beef is a great substitute.
 If you can't get a meatloaf mix, ground beef will still make a good meatloaf.

-What is different between American and Italian Meatloaf?
+What is the difference between American and Italian Meatloaf?

 American meatloaf is typically topped with ketchup, while Italian meatloaf has a marinara sauce and usually is made with Parmesan or Pecorino Romano.